 Having more time would allow me to have more opportunities to pursue the things that I am truly passionate about.
 With an ever growing to-do list, it becomes difficult sometimes to have enough hours in the day to get it all done.

-3. A Better Physician Scientist
+3. A Better Researcher/Scientist

-Given that I used to have a strong desire to do research, I bet that this would come right back if I had the time off to promote balance in both my work and home life
+Given that I used to have a strong desire to do research, I bet that this would come right back if I had the time off to promote balance in both my work and home life.

 4. A Better Blogger

 This blog has been really successful this year.
 I hoped to get to 10,000 monthly page views by the end of my first year.
-For the past two months, it’s been well over 16,000.
+For the past two months, it’s been well over that.

 As I continue to write, and the message starts to resonate – I can tell that this thing isn’t too far from taking off.
 What’s holding it back is the lack of time I have to put into getting the message in front of people.